 Quick Drying Hiking Shoes – I’m going to bring either my Altra Lone Peak Trail Running Shoe or my Danner Trailcomber Hiking Shoe.
 Both are light weight, quick-drying, and pretty grippy.
 Our guide at Nahua Expeditions also highly recommends the Adidas Terrex AX4 Hiking Shoe.

 Camp Shoes / Sandals – I’m going to bring my Teva Original Sandal.
 I brought these for my Grand Canyon trip and was really happy with how they performed.
-I wouldn’t be surprised if I end up wearing them instead of my hiking shoes on river days that don’t involve any hiking.
+I wouldn’t be surprised if I end up wearing them as river shoes/water sandals instead of my hiking shoes on river days that don’t involve any hiking.

 Hat – I’m going to bring a baseball cap.
 And if I can find my Outdoor Research Bucket Hat, I might pack that as well.
-If I was going to buy a new one I’d probably go with the Outdoor Research Sift Air Cap because it looks like it would be nice and light in the hot weather.
+If I was going to buy a new one I’d probably go with the Outdoor Research Sift Air Cap because it looks like it would be nice and light on the hot days.
+A wide-brimmed hat is an alternative option.

 Swimsuit – Whatever you’re comfortable in!

 Socks – For hiking.
-I’m brining some light weight wool socks (sounds like an oxymoron lol).
+I’m bringing some light weight wool socks (sounds like an oxymoron lol).

-Off River clothing/outfits for travel and exploring town before and after packrafting trip.
+Off River clothes and spare dry clothes/outfits for travel and exploring town before and after packrafting trip.

 Toiletries For Your Packrafting Trip